karmak-unity/karmak-unity.github.io/_posts/Standard APIs/2020-01-02-unit Inventory.md

 ---
 ---

-**PROPERTIES**
+**REQUEST PROPERTIES**

 After a valid Identifier has been passed, the following properties can be updated on the specified Unit/Unit Inventory Record.

 |Name|DataType|Validation Rules/Comments|
 |-----------------------|---------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|